Investments: Climate change

 To enable investors to make high-quality decisions and to encourage better pricing and capital allocation in markets, high quality disclosures will be needed regarding how their assets will affect and be affected by climate change.

-The Fund has now produced its TCFD Report for 2022/23 which is two years ahead of the proposed legislative timetable for production of this report by LGPS Funds.
+The Fund has now produced its TCFD Report for 2023/24 which is ahead of the proposed legislative timetable for production of this report by LGPS Funds.
 Read the Fund's TCFD report.

 The TCFD reports explains the Funds approach to managing climate-related risks covering governance, strategy, scenario analysis, risk management, metrics and targets.